codaxy/cxjs-home-expenses-app-tutorial/tutorial/entry-log.md

     }
 }
 ```
+In the code snippet above, we import `loadBudetEntries` and `saveBudgetEntries` functions so we can call them in our Controller.
+Inside the `onInit` method, we use the `Store.init` method to load the entries into the Store, under the `entries` binding.

+Finally, we add a trigger that will monitor the `entries` inside the Store, and each time they are modified, it will call the `saveBudgetEntries` function, passing it the new `entries` as an argument.

 Now if we start our app with `yarn start` and open up the browser console, we should see inside the `app-data` that our entries have been loaded successfully: